Entrepreneurship - Carpenters

 The joy of passing on what you've learned

-Now Radu shares what he has learned with his fellow group members or those willing to come to his workshop.
-He is a certified trainer and regularly runs courses.
-The courses are free, but he accepts small donations to cover the cost of materials.
+Now Radu shares what he has learned with his colleagues in the groups or those willing to come to his workshop.
+He is a certified trainer and regularly organizes courses.
+The courses are free of charge, but he accepts small donations to cover the cost of materials.
 The number of participants is limited by the size of the workshop.
 Until recently it was only 50 m².
 It has now expanded, doubling its space.

 On the Carpenters group, many rely on his advice.
 He always responds knowledgeably and urges others to do the same.
-He always calls attention when the wrong solutions are recommended, and when the advice is dangerous, he and the other moderators have decided not to endorse it.
-That's how comments about using transformer oil to protect wood exposed to the outdoors or about using railway sleepers for various projects disappeared.
+He always draws attention when the wrong solutions are recommended, and when the advice is dangerous, he and the other moderators have decided not to endorse it.
+That's how comments about using transformer oil to protect exposed wood or using railroad ties for various projects disappeared.

-And while we're on the subject of help, I should mention the source of the books I found on this occasion: the online bookstore Agricultural Books.
+And while we're on the subject of help, I have to mention the source of the textbooks I found on this occasion: the online bookstore Agricultural Books.
 Radu told me that he bought some good books here at more than decent prices (around 35 lei).
-The Furniture Carpenter's Handbook, by Bill Hylton, is one of them.
+The Furniture Carpenter's Handbook by Bill Hylton is one of them.

-Another topic Radu wanted to discuss, believing that his experience could be of help to others, was how he gets his wood.
-At first he bought from Holver, as it was the only place he could buy 3-4 planks.
-Three years ago he made a small solar dryer and started buying logs.
-He has a woodcutter nearby and they go into the forest together where he chooses the tree himself from those available.
-The woodcutter cuts and logs it, then brings it to the workshop.
+Another topic that Radu wanted to discuss, believing that his experience could be helpful to others, was how he procures his wood.
+At first he bought from Holver, as it was the only place where he could buy 3-4 planks.
+About 3 years ago he made a small solar dryer and started buying logs.
+He has a nearby gaterist and they go into the woods together where he chooses the tree himself from those available.
+The woodcutter cuts and cuts it and brings it to the workshop.
 Radu weeds it, dries it and puts it in storage.
-He now has more than 15 species, with a large selection base being an important asset.
+He now has more than 15 species, the large selection base being a major asset.

-Sometimes they also buy from firewood packages.
-That's how he saved a lot of very good quality wood from burning.
-From such a source he now has in stock cherry, sip and white poplar, wood that should have already been burned in the fire.
+Sometimes he even buys from the firewood bundles.
+He has saved a lot of very good quality wood from burning.
+From one such source he now has in stock cherry, sip and white poplar, wood that should have already been burned in the fire.

-The main species it has in stock are ash, oak, birch, cherry, rowan, willow (eleagnus angustifolia), American maple (acer negundo), yew, maple (acer saccharum), mulberry, poplar, European walnut, fir, beech, Scots pine, Scots pine, spruce, Siberian larch, acacia, hornbeam.
-He has no more than 1m³ stock for each of them, but it is enough for the work he usually does.
+The main species he has in stock are ash, oak, birch, cherry, cherry, sorb, eleagnus angustifolia, acer negundo, lime, maple, acer saccharum, mulberry, poplar, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, European walnut, beech, Scots pine, Scots pine, spruce, Siberian larch, acacia, acacia, hornbeam.
+He doesn't stock more than 1m³ of each, but it's enough for the work he usually does.
 He also has exotic species - ipe, African albizia, mahogany, bubinga - but in small quantities.
-And for what he doesn't have, he still turns to Holver.
+For what he doesn't have, he still turns to Holver.

 Boat for four people and a dog

-In one of the photos in the warehouse I saw a boat.
-He told me that he also made it last year.
-There are a few lakes in the Cluj area and he wanted a boat that would fit all four of us, plus luggage and dog.
-He had some pine strob and it seemed very suitable for a boat at the time.
-It didn't turn out that way and he struggled to work on it, but eventually it came out.
+In one of the warehouse photos I saw a boat.
+He told me he made it last year.
+There are several lakes in the Cluj area and he wanted a boat that could fit all four of us, plus luggage and dog.
+He had some strob pine and it seemed very suitable for a boat.
+It didn't turn out that way and he had a bit of trouble working it, but in the end it came out.

-He got the instructions and templates from a book he also bought from the Farm Books online bookstore.
-Inside she had A0 templates which were very useful.
-It's actually a North American canoe like the Native American ones.
-They made the craft from a single piece of birch bark in the shape of a rectangle, practically skinned off the trunk of the tree.
+He got the instructions and templates from a book he also bought from the online bookstore Farm Books.
+Inside he had A0 templates which were very useful.
+It's actually a North American canoe like the Native American canoe.
+They made the craft from a single piece of birch bark in the shape of a rectangle, basically peeled from the trunk of the tree.

 New machinery for a new phase

 Now Radu is in a new phase.
-Last year he applied for funding through StartUp Nation and recently the project was approved.
-Bought a large CNC, a calibrating machine, a veneer press and a circular.
-That's the main reason he doubled his workshop space.
-He was lucky enough to be able to expand into the next room, so the lathe and the machines he already had didn't have to be moved.
+Last year he applied for funding through StartUp Nation and the project was recently approved.
+He bought a large CNC, a sizing machine, a veneering press and a circular.
+It's the main reason he doubled his workshop space.
+He was fortunate to be able to expand into the neighboring room, so the lathe and machines he already had didn't have to be moved.

-He bought the machines from Wood IQ being satisfied with the value for money.
-The CNC has already arrived and learned to work on it.
-He was nervous about switching from 3D modelling to cutting and milling, but his computer training helped him become a good operator in no time.
-The collaboration with Dan Pruteanu went well and he is happy with his choice.
+He bought the machines from Wood IQ He was happy with the value for money.
+The CNC had already arrived and he also learned to work on it.
+He was nervous about the transition from 3D modeling to cutting and milling, but his computer training helped him become a good operator in a very short time.
+Working with Dan Pruteanu went well and he is happy with the choice he made.

 Wooden furniture workshop carpenter Radu Vădan